 With mobiles searches increasingly on the rise, the search engines – and Google, in particular – are moving toward mobile-first indexing.
 This means they’re focusing more on how sites load on mobile devices than on computers.
 To keep up and maintain organic rankings, website designers and webmasters need to shift their focus as well.
 Moving to responsive web designs is a great place to start.
 Responsive website designs adjust automatically to fit the screen on which the searcher/visitor is viewing the site.
 This eliminates the problem of separate sites/duplicate content while creating a better user experience across the board.

 Mobile searches are also more likely to include the phrase “near me” in the queries.
-Website designers and SEO practitioners alike need to make sure elements like a business’ address and/or neighborhood are clearly listed in multiple places on a website to match these queries appropriately.
+Website designers and SEO practitioners alike should ensure elements like a business’ address and/or neighborhood are clearly listed in multiple places on a website to match these queries appropriately.

 Website design for mobile searches is important.
 Make sure your website is mobile-friendly.
 Contact Asterisk Creative for website design help today.